anagha-google/dataproc-labs/5-dataproc-gce-with-gpu/README.md

 ## 10.0.
 Summary

-We ran the same Spark ETL application from Nvidia on a cluster with the following specs:
+We ran the same Spark ETL application from Nvidia on the same cluster and compared performance across CPUs and GPUs.
+The Spark applications are in no way perfectly tuned.
 |About|Details|
 | :-- | :-- |
 | Dataproc | Image version 2.0.63-ubuntu18 |